juanjq/LST-camera_validation/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And this ones will be the runs that we are going to extract the data.
 Put this file in same directory of the scripts.

-4. Note: You need to have different packages installed so in order to use it you will need to install `PyPDF2` with `conda install -c conda-forge pypdf2`, and not strictly requiered but recommended to use `lstchain` or `ctapipe` environements, see https://github.com/cta-observatory/ctapipe
+4. Note: You need to have installed `PyPDF2` package, you can do it with `conda install -c conda-forge pypdf2`, and also not strictly requiered but recommended to use `lstchain` or `ctapipe` environements, see https://github.com/cta-observatory/ctapipe

 5. Once we have this, we open the notebook `main.ipynb`, and complete the requiered parameters,
     - `data_type`, `='l0'` if we want to analyse the l0 or ipr runs (pixel analysis), and `='l1'` for the l0 data (cluster analysis)